BeefreeSDK/beefree-sdk-docs/getting-started/readme/installation/methods-and-events.md

 ## How Methods and Events Work

+Beefree SDK is built on an event-driven architecture, a software design pattern where components communicate through events rather than direct method calls.
+In this architecture, **methods** are functions you call to trigger actions in the SDK (like saving or loading templates), while **events** are notifications the SDK sends back to your application when something happens (like content changes or errors).
+This decoupled approach allows your application to respond to SDK activities asynchronously, making integrations more flexible and scalable.
+Learn more about [event-driven architecture on MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events).

 When you initialize Beefree SDK, you get an instance that exposes various methods for programmatic control.
 Additionally, you can configure callback functions in your `beeConfig` to respond to user actions and editor events.

 ```javascript